-Even though the publisher recommends these courses for fifth graders through high school, I enjoyed reading them as an adult.
+Although the publisher recommends these courses for fifth graders through high school, I enjoyed reading them as an adult.
 Some art theory and a few art projects in Level 1 might be too simplistic for older students who have already studied art, but many are not.
 Level 2 will definitely challenge older students, even adults.

-Because of the course's emphasis on religious art and religion's impact upon art, the second unit on the Northern Renaissance, Reformation, and Counter-Reformation discusses topics such as the Reformation's influence on art.
+Because of the course's emphasis on religious art and religion's impact upon art, the unit on the Northern Renaissance, Reformation, and Counter-Reformation discusses topics such as the Reformation's influence on art.
 The fourth unit focuses entirely on the development of Catholic Baroque art, teaching about artists such as Rubens, van Dyck, Velazquez, and Murillo.
-In the section on modern art, there's an extensive architecture study on Antoni Gaudí's intriguing Sagrada Família church in Barcelona, Spain that combines Gothic and modern styles.
+Within the discussion of modern art, there's an extensive architecture study on Antoni Gaudí's intriguing Sagrada Família church in Barcelona, Spain that combines both Gothic and modern styles.

-Let’s Do Art! at the end of each chapter transfers the art theory taught into a hands-on project.
-Projects involve drawing, painting, working with tooling foil, and sculpting with aluminum foil in Level 1 while Level 2 teaches more sophisticated drawing (e.g. drawing the Divine Mercy image, portraits, and horses), advanced art theory applications, and work with pastels and acrylic paints.
+Let’s Do Art! at the end of each chapter transfers the art theory taught in the previous sections into a hands-on project.
+Projects involve drawing, painting, working with tooling foil, and sculpting with aluminum foil in Level 1, while Level 2 teaches more sophisticated drawing (e.g. drawing the Divine Mercy image, portraits, and horses), applying advanced art theory, and working with pastels and acrylic paints.
 Students learn to imitate techniques and styles of famous artists to some extent.

-The Art Pads include templates printed on particular types of paper for some of the projects as well as templates on regular paper.
+Each student will also need the companion Art Pad book for each course that that will be used for most of the hands-on art activities.
+The Art Pads include templates printed on special types of paper for some of the projects as well as templates on regular paper.
 This is also where you find the instructions for each project.
-As far as art supplies, for Level 1 you will need some household items such as paper towels, pencils, tape, scissors, aluminum foil, salt, school glue, permanent black markers, colored markers, and crayons.
+As far as art supplies, for Level 1 you will need some household items such as paper towels, pencils, tape, scissors, aluminum foil, salt, school glue, colored markers, and crayons.
 You will also need some sheets of colored cardstock, colored pencils, liquid watercolor paints, a painter’s palette, various types of paint brushes, a sketchbook or pad of drawing paper, a metallic gold marker, tooling foil, tacky glue, watercolor paper, and a small package of craft jewels.
 (You can find the complete list in the Art Pad.)
 While Level 2 doesn't require foil, jewels, or watercolors, students will need good drawing pencils and acrylic paints along with other supplies such as those used in Level 1.
-While the rest of the course requires no preparation time, art projects often will take some time to gather resources.
+Even though the rest of the course requires no preparation time, art projects often will take some time to gather resources.

-The courses are written for a Catholic audience, but Level 1 in particular might be equally appealing to Orthodox Christians, especially because of its extensive study of Byzantine art and icons.
+The courses are written for a Catholic audience, but Level 1, in particular, might be equally appealing to Orthodox Christians, especially because of its extensive study of Byzantine art and icons.
 While there is much here that would appeal to all Christians, occasional references bring up points of division within Christianity such as on page 118 in Level 1 in the Picture Study of The Book of Kells where it describes the imagery: “The hosts and grape vines represent the Eucharist, the Body and Blood of Christ.
 By connecting the symbol of the peacock with the Eucharist, the artist shows us that when Christ gives to us His Body and Blood in the Eucharist, He gives us a share in His eternal life.”

 Many parents are concerned about the treatment of nudity in art history courses.
 I very much appreciate the approach taken in this course.
-A few nude art works are included, but only strategic sections are visible.
+A few nude artworks are included, but only strategic sections are visible.
 For example, a section title is positioned over the mid-section of Adam in Michelangelo’s “Creation of Adam” in the Sistine Chapel, and images of Michelangelo’s statue of David focus on sections rather than showing the entire statue.